 Operating activities.
 In 2001, operating activities consisted of a decrease in various working capital net assets of \$7.4 million primarily related to the reduction of inventory and a refund from income taxes and recording various non-cash items including depreciation, write-offs and taxes of \$3.7 million, which was partially offset by recording a (\$3.7) million net loss.
 In 2000, operating activities primarily consisted of its current year net loss of (\$7.3) million, as well as recording various non-cash items including depreciation, asset write-offs and taxes of \$5.5 million.
-This was partially offset by a decrease in various working capital net assets of (\$2.7) million, which primarily related to the increase in income tax receivable and the decrease in various working capital net assets of (\$12.2) million offset by recording net income of \$10.8 million and various non-cash items of \$6.1 million, which primarily included depreciation and a tax benefit related to the exercising of various nonqualified stock options during the year.
+This was partially offset by a decrease in various working capital net assets of (\$2.7) million, which primarily related to the increase in income tax receivable and the decrease in accrued expenses.
+In 1999, operating activities consisted of a decrease in various working capital net assets of (\$12.2) million offset by recording net income of \$10.8 million and various non-cash items of \$6.1 million, which primarily included depreciation and a tax benefit related to the exercising of various nonqualified stock options during the year.